 Australia's CSL in exclusive talks to buy Swiss Vifor Pharma - report

-Dec 2 (Reuters) - Australian biotech giant CSL Ltd CSL.AX is in exclusive talks to buy Vifor Pharma VIFN.S in a A$10 billion ($7.10 billion) deal, the Australian newspaper reported on Thursday, sending the Swiss drugmaker's shares up more than 17%.
+Dec 3 (Reuters) - Australian biotech giant CSL Ltd CSL.AX is in exclusive talks to buy Vifor Pharma VIFN.S in a A$10 billion ($7.10 billion) deal, the Australian reported on Thursday, sending the Swiss drugmaker's shares up more than 17%.

 The newspaper reported in March that an acquisition of Vifor by CSL might be in the works.
-The negotiations have since progressed, Thursday's report said.
+The negotiations have since progressed, according to its latest report.

-Vifor's shares jumped as much as 17.2% to the top of the Swiss mid-cap index .SMIM by 1027 GMT.
-CSL closed 1.3% lower on Thursday.
+Vifor's shares closed 21% higher at the top of Swiss mid-cap index .SMIM, while CSL finished 1.3% lower on Thursday.

 ($1 = 1.4083 Australian dollars)